Climbing Mount Rainier

 Approaching Ingraham Flat

 From Camp Muir, you’ll cross the Cowlitz Glacier and then slip over to the Ingraham Glacier via a pass (Cathedral Gap) in the Cathedral Rocks Ridge separating the two ice tongues.
 (The Cowlitz and Ingraham glaciers merge below the Cathedral Rocks.)
-Ingraham Flats on the far side of Cathedral Gap marks an alternative campsite to Camp Muir; the three-day Muir Climb offered by Alpine Ascents uses Ingraham Flats as camp on the second night to provide an early shot at the summit on the final day.
+Ingraham Flats on the far side of Cathedral Gap marks an alternative campsite to Camp Muir; the three-day Muir Climb offered by Alpine Ascents uses Ingraham Flats as the camp on the second night to provide an early shot at the summit on the final day.

 Ingraham Flats From Disappointment Clever

 It’s on the Ingraham Glacier that the two standard routes diverge.
 You’ll either cut across to Disappointment Cleaver, a rock ridge separating the Ingraham from the Emmons Glacier, or proceed up the Ingraham via its headwall (the Ingraham Glacier Direct route).
-From Disappointment Cleaver, you’ll marvel at the craggy fin of Little Tahoma, an andesitic relic of Rainier’s former eastern shoulders that helps create its iconic profile as viewed from the south or north.
+From Disappointment Cleaver, you’ll marvel at the craggy fin of Little Tahoma, an andesitic relic of Rainier’s former eastern shoulders that help create its iconic profile as viewed from the south or north.
 The Ingraham Glacier Direct route, meanwhile, shows off some awe-inspiring crevasses and seracs.

 Both routes attain the Crater Rim, from which Rainier’s summit—Columbia Crest—awaits less than an hour’s climb away.